Horse racing: Waldgeist denies Enable unprecedented Arc hat trick

 Waldgeist had been beaten in three previous races against Enable but the overnight rain in Paris might have played a part.

-“I passed the 200 (metre mark) and I was a spent force.
+“I passed the 200 (meter mark) and I was a spent force.
 I think the ground had a lot to do with it,” said the 48-year-old Dettori.

 Reporting by Julien Pretot; Editing by Christian Radnedge